Navidliverpool/nav_eshop3/README.md

 Shopping Cart: Conveniently add products to your shopping cart, review your items, and proceed to checkout for a seamless buying experience.

-Order Management: Keep track of your orders and view order history to ensure a smooth transaction process.
+Order Management: Keep track of your orders and view order history to ensure a smooth transaction process. ### (under development)

-Secure Transactions: MyECommerce prioritizes the security of your data, employing encryption and best practices to protect sensitive information.
+Secure Transactions: MyECommerce prioritizes the security of your data, employing encryption and best practices to protect sensitive information. ### (planned)

 Prerequisites
 Before setting up MyECommerce, ensure you have the following prerequisites: